 Of the consolidated subsidiaries, the closing date of PT.
-Mitsui Leasing Capital Indonesia and three other companies is December 31 and the closing date of JAML Natural Energy Investment Limited Partnership and one other company is January 31.
+Mitsui Leasing Capital Indonesia and four other companies is December 31 and the closing date of JAML Natural Energy Investment Limited Partnership and one other company is January 31.
 In preparing the consolidated financial statements, financial statements as of these dates are used and necessary adjustments for consolidation are made for any significant transactions that occur between the consolidated closing date and these dates.

-The closing date of Silent Partnership Iolanda Lease is September 30; however, in preparing the consolidated financial statements, their financial statements as of March 31 through the temporary settlement are used.
+The closing date of Silent Partnership Iolanda Lease is September 30, and the closing date of Silent Partnership Esmeralda Lease is August 31; however, in preparing the consolidated financial statements, their financial statements as of March 31 through the temporary settlement are used.